Is Twitter a fantastic social media tool? Yes!

 Is Twitter a job board?
 Yes!

-The lines between the traditional job boards like Monster and Dice and social media sites like Twitter are now becoming blurred.
+The lines between the traditional job boards and social media sites like Twitter are now becoming blurred.

 Employers, recruiters and hiring managers are now actively posting jobs via 140 character tweets.

 There are hundreds of thousands of jobs posted every day, internationally, and that number is growing.
 As a job seeker, reviewing and responding to postings on Twitter can give you a competitive advantage.

 - You may find jobs that are posted exclusively to Twitter.

 - You may find jobs that are posted on Twitter first, before other locations on the web.